 Table 1.
-Failures by Cause for Century Pipe, Fittings and Joints
+Failures by Cause for Century Pipe, Fittings and JointsNote: Percentages less than 0.1% are not listed in the chart

-Although the data continues to be actively reviewed by the PPDC the data cannot be directly correlated to quantities of this material that may be in service across the U.S.
+Although the data continues to be actively reviewed by the PPDC, the data cannot be directly correlated to quantities of this material that may be in service across the U.S.